What Is Duchenne Muscular Dystrophy?

 What to Expect

-As your child gets older, his muscles will become weaker and he most likely won’t be able to walk.
+As your child gets older, their muscles will become weaker and they most likely won’t be able to walk.
 Many boys with DMD will need a wheelchair by the time they are 12 years old to help them get around.
 Although some kids live only into their teens, the outlook for this condition is much better than it used to be.
 Today, young adults with DMD can go to college, have careers, marry, and start families.